 Bank: The MoneyWorks bank account into which you want to import the bank statement transactions

 Default Income A/c The account code to use for any deposits that cannot be coded using one of the auto-allocation rules.
 It is good practice to use a special account for this, such as a suspense account or an “Unallocated” account.
 This makes finding unallocated transactions much easier.

 Default Expense A/c The account code to use for any withdrawals that cannot be coded using one of the auto-allocation rules.
 Again it is good practice to use an “Unallocated” account code (this can be the same as that for deposits)

 Source The kind of statement file to import.
 QIF/QBO/OFX to import Quicken interchange file or old-style Quickbooks OFX files provided by most banks.
 OFX-XML to import modern OFX files (in actual fact if you choose the wrong one here, MoneyWorks will work out the file type for you).
-Bank Feeds will fetch statements using Yodlee (after setting up a feed subscription and linking accounts).
+Generic CSV will import a csv or tab delimited file, while Bank Feeds will fetch statements using Yodlee (after setting up a feed subscription and linking accounts).
 2

 Exclude items before: Any transactions in the file being imported that are dated before this date will be excluded from the import.
 This defaults to the date of the last transaction in the prior statement import for this bank.